 Note: For analysis of leaves, phytomass that remained in microcosms after 72 h of incubation was used.
 Thus, the feeding activity of the mollusks and the related transfer of matter and energy in the food chain phytomass-phytophage-excreted pellets were sometimes suppressed by more than 40%.
 Note that negative sublethal effects on filtration connected with feeding activity of marine mollusks were earlier observed for other surfactants (sodium dodecylsulfate [6] and Triton X-100 [7]) at similar concentrations.
 Feeding activity of rotifers, another important group of aquatic invertebrates, is also disturbed by surfactants, as exemplified by the effect of TDTMA on Brachionus angularis [8].
-The effects of surfactants on feeding rate in invertebrates are important because of the hazard for many ecologically important processes [11], including those involved in water self-purification [9, 10].
+The effects of surfactants on feeding rate in invertebrates are important processes [11], including those involved in water self-purification [9, 10].